 - A. Range Orientation and Safety Briefing

 - 1. Conduct second range safety briefing

 - 2. Review command sequence

 - a.
 Anyone can call a SEIZE FIRE

 - b.
 Shoot only when authorized by range staff

 - B. All Courses emphasize:

 - 1. Firearms safety

 - 2. Muzzle and fire discipline

 - 3. Fundamentals of marksmanship

 - 4. Five count draw

 - C. Marksmanship Warm Up Drill

 - 1. Review grip, stance, and draw

+- 2. Train eyes to pick up PMO red dot, reverse presentation drill (Complete as many times as necessary)

+- 3. 5 Count Draw drill, presentation of firearm and picking up PMO red dot.
+(Complete as many times as necessary)

-- 2. Perform one shot drills from the holster (Dry firing exercise and may incorporate live firing)
+- 4. Perform one shot drills from the holster (Dry firing exercise and may incorporate live firing)

-- 3. 5 to 10 yard line
+- 5. 5 to 10 yard line

-- 4. As many times as needed to observe student proficiency
+- 6. As many times as needed to observe student proficiency

 - D. Combat / Emergency Reload

 - 1. Drop/strip the problem or empty magazine as you are bringing weapon to workspace while you are retrieving a fresh magazine

 - 2. Properly index the magazine

 - 3. Insert fresh magazine fully

 - 4. Send slide home by using full overhand grip

+- a.
+Use front of PMO as one-handed option

 - 5. Disregard problem or empty magazine

 - 6. Use cover or concealment if possible

 - 7. Reassess the threat

 - E. Tactical Reload

 - 1. Handgun to workspace

 - 2. Index a fresh magazine

 - 3. Replace partial magazine with fresh magazine from workspace

 - 4. Retain partial magazine

 - 5. Handgun back on target

 - 6. Use cover or concealment if possible

 - 7. Reassess the threat

 - F. Malfunction Drills

 - 1. Stage 1: Failure to Fire

 - a.
 Failure to fire

 - b.
 Bring handgun to workspace

 - c.
 Tap magazine to support hand to ensure fully seated

-- d.
-Roll to right (for left or right-handed to orient the ejections port to the ground) and rack slide using five finger grip over the top of the slide and pushing forward with your primary gun hand
+- Roll to right (for left or right-handed to orient the ejections port to the ground) and rack slide using five finger grip over the top of the slide and pushing forward with your primary gun hand

+Reassess the threat

 - e.
 Reassess the threat

-- 2. Stage 2: Failure to Eject (Stovepipe Round or Casing)
+- Stage 2: Failure to Eject (Stovepipe Round or Casing)

-- a.
-Follow the same steps as a Stage 1 malfunction while insuring the stovepipe round clears the ejection port.

-- b.
-Reassess the threat

-- 3. Stage 3: Failure to Extract (Double Feed)
+a.
+Follow the same steps as a Stage 1 malfunction while insuring the stovepipe round clears the ejection port. - b.
+Reassess the threat - 3.
+Stage 3: Failure to Extract (Double Feed)

-- a.
+a.
 Follow the same steps as a Stage 1 malfunction to ensure it won't clear

 - b.
 Identify the double feed problem through the ejection port

 - c.
 Lock the slide to the rear

 - d.
 Strip the magazine from the magazine well

 - e.
 Rack slide using five finger grip, over the top of the slide, three to four times

 - f.
 Insert a fresh magazine

 - g.
 Assess the threat, engage if necessary

+- 4. PMO options for one handed clearing or reloads

+- a.
+Using the front of PMO

 - G. Flashlight Shooting Drills

 - 1. Weapon Mounted

-- a.
-Use support side thumb to activate light or use grip activated switch

-- b.
-Deactivate when no longer necessary
+a.
+Use support side thumb to activate light or use grip activated switch b.
+Deactivate when no longer necessary c.
+PMO white light reticle dot washout/ adjustments to PMO prior to shift f.
+PMO white light reticle dot washout/ adjustments to PMO prior to shift l(j)

 - 2. Handheld Flashlight Tech

 - a.
 Alternate flashlight shooting techniques

 - b.
 Safety precautions

 - c.
 Dry fire practice

 - d.
 Reloading/flashlight retention

 - e.
 Handgun presentation with a secondary light

-VIII.
-TESTING/REMEDIATION
+IX.TESTING/REMEDIATION